yusufocaliskan/upgradable-stake-contract/README.md

 # Hardhat Project

-This is an upgradable staking contract developed in Solidity.
-To deploy the staking contract on the Sepolia network, execute the following command:
+This project presents an advanced, upgradable staking contract developed in Solidity, aimed at providing flexibility and scalability for decentralized finance (DeFi) applications.
+Utilizing the Hardhat framework, the contract supports seamless deployment, upgrading, and testing processes, ensuring a robust and efficient staking mechanism on the Ethereum blockchain.

+Key Features:
+- The contract can be easily upgraded to include new features or fix issues without disrupting the existing staking pools or user data.
+Deployment:
+- Deploy the staking contract on the Sepolia network with a simple command, making it accessible on a live blockchain.
+Staking Pools:
+- Create and manage multiple staking pools with configurable parameters such as start and end times, annual percentage yield (APY), and minimum/maximum staking limits.
+User-Friendly Staking:
+- Users can stake tokens into designated pools, add additional stakes, and claim rewards efficiently.

 ## Upgradable Stake Contract

 Deploy: Stake Contract